!Give us a call button

 Much Slower Movements

 Ralphie quickly scampers around his enclosure, making pit stops for food, water, or spins around his exercise wheel.
 You’ve also seen him busily rearranging his bedding before resuming his little jaunts.
 Other pet rats, hamsters, and gerbils will likely demonstrate similar behaviors.
+Speaking of enclosures, check out our guide to creating a Five-Star Gerbil Habitat for more ideas on optimal rodent living spaces.

 If Ralphie begins to move very slowly, or even plops himself down in one spot, he might be developing an illness.
 Take him to your vet for a prompt evaluation.
 If your rat is healthy, maybe he’s bored or lonely.
 Purchase some intriguing new toys, and increase your daily playtime sessions.